Azure/Azure-Sentinel/Playbooks/ThinkstCanary-Alert-Ingestion/readme.md

  4. Sign in
  5. Click Save

 ### b.
-Configurations in Azure Sentinel
+Configurations in Microsoft Sentinel
-For Azure Sentinel some additional configuration is needed:
+For Microsoft Sentinel some additional configuration is needed:
-1. Enable Azure Sentinel Analytics rules that create alerts and incidents which includes the relevant entities.
+1. Enable Microsoft Sentinel analytics rules that create alerts and incidents which includes the relevant entities.
 2. Use the below templates to import the Thinkst Analytics into your workspace

 #### Thinkst Canary Token Sentinel Analytic Template: